WHL Update: 10 Thoughts Through 10 Games

 There haven’t been a ton of trades thus far, but it’s clearly been a sellers’ market based on the returns for Leppard and Fonstad as 19-year-old forwards and even for Hughes and Martin as overagers.
 Those packages were all quite steep and have set the bar high for the rest of the buyers.

-Kelowna will be buying and could really use both Krebs and Smith — reminiscent of the Rockets landing Leon Draisaitl and Josh Morrissey for their 2015 championship run — but those two are unlikely to be available and would cost a fortune.
+Kelowna will be buying and could really use both Krebs and Ty Smith — reminiscent of the Rockets landing Leon Draisaitl and Josh Morrissey for their 2015 championship run — but those two are unlikely to be available and would cost a fortune.
 And not a small fortune, with the asking price presumably being multiple first-round picks among other assets.
 But Spokane isn’t expected to sell — rather to contend in the U.S. Division — and Winnipeg has been very reluctant to move Krebs going back to last season’s deadline and the 2019 bantam draft when Kelowna was dangling the fifth overall pick.

 Eventually more sellers will emerge and the prices may come down closer to the deadline, but the buyers will need to pony up in the present if they want to improve sooner than later.
 Based on the standings, it’s safe to assume Prince George is open for business after moving Leppard, but the Cougars don’t have much more to offer unless Taylor Gauthier is on the block — with Calgary looking like a good fit to bring home that goaltender.
 Swift Current and Regina don’t have many coveted players either.